iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 • <a href="http://www.robertsdionne.com/bouncingball/">RobertsDionne</a>
 </p>

 <p>Many of these optimizations are good for different purposes, and in some cases several can be used together.
-In this tutorial, we will walk through Stochastic Gradient Descent (SGD), which is arguably the simplest and most widely used neural network optimization algorithm.
-By learning about SGD, we will then be able to improve our toy neural network through parameterization and tuning, and ultimately make it a <b>lot more powerful</b>.
+In this tutorial, we will walk through Gradient Descent, which is arguably the simplest and most widely used neural network optimization algorithm.
+By learning about Gradient Descent, we will then be able to improve our toy neural network through parameterization and tuning, and ultimately make it a <b>lot more powerful</b>.
 </p>

 <hr />